krewtib/Homebridge-ESP1/README.md

 # homebridge-esp1

-Supports https devices on the HomeBridge Platform and provides a readable callback for getting the "On" and brightness level characteristics to Homekit.
+Supports Http devices on the HomeBridge Platform and provides a readable callback for getting the "On" and brightness level characteristics to Homekit.

 # Installation